encasol/GHomeTemplate/Readme.md

 # GHomeTemplate

-GHomeTemplate is meant to be the starting point for creating a NodeJS Server to manage Google Home Smart devices.
+GNome Template is meant to be the starting point for creating a NodeJS Server to manage Google Home Smart devices.
+You just need to add a device implementing the IDevice interface.
+Then add it to the dependency injector (src/utils/inversify.config.ts) and to the Device Provider  (src/devices/device-provider.ts).

 ## Installation

 ### Install dependencies
-Use the package manager [npm](https://www.npmjs.com/package/npm) to install GHomeTemplate.
+Use the package manager [npm](https://www.npmjs.com/package/npm) to install dependencies.

 ```bash
 npm install